PAIR-code/lit/README.md

 <!--* freshness: { owner: 'lit-dev' reviewed: '2020-08-04' } *-->

 The Language Interpretability Tool (LIT) is a visual, interactive model-understanding tool for NLP models.
+It can be run as a standalone server, or inside of notebook environments such as Colab and Jupyter.

 LIT is built to answer questions such as: